-If a trainee fails to meet the standards for an Assessed Teaching placement blocks, then their performance is reviewed at the relevant Panel meeting.
-The Panel will make a recommendation to the Board of Examiners; to consider whether a student should be given a further opportunity to resit the Assessed Teaching placement block/s.
+If a trainee fails to meet the standards for an Assessed Teaching placement blocks, then their performance is reviewed at the relevant Pre-Panel meeting.
+The Pre-Panel will make a recommendation to the Panel of Examiners; the Panel of Examiners will consider whether a student should be given a further opportunity to resit the Assessed Teaching placement block/s and make a recommendation to the Board of Examiners.
 It is at the discretion of the Board of Examiners whether a student should be given a further opportunity to resit the Assessed Teaching placement block/s.